ClanCats/Container/README.md

 ### Services

-To demenstrate how to use this service container we need to create two classes a `SpaceShip` and a `Human`.
+To demonstrate how to use this service container we need to create two classes a `SpaceShip` and a `Human`.

 Create a new php file `src/Human.php`: